 - Prevention includes avoiding risk behaviors.

-- Jynneos (available as early as late 2020), a vaccine that is safe for use in all adults regardless of health status, is given as a 2-dose schedule, 4 weeks apart.
+- Jynneos, a vaccine that is safe for use in all adults regardless of health status, is given as a 2-dose schedule, 4 weeks apart.

 - Vaccine side effects include headache, nausea, tiredness, and injection-site reactions.